 Work In a Location You Love

-With your Benedictine University BSN, you will find opportunities available across the Midwest.
-Nursing jobs requiring a BSN are available all over the heartland, and according to the labor analytics tool, Burning Glass, these five midwestern cities currently provide the most opportunities:
+With your Benedictine University BSN, you will find positions available across the nation.
+Nursing jobs requiring a BSN are plentiful.

 Learn more about the career opportunities open to you with the RN to BSN online degree from Benedictine University.
 Request more information or call (866) 295-3104 today to speak to a program manager.